Frequently asked questions

-The fee factors should be submitted by close of business on 1 July of the current year, with a reference date of 31 December of the preceding year.
+The fee factors should be submitted by close of business on 1 July of the current year, or the next business day if 1 July is not a business day, with a reference date of 31 December of the preceding year.
 The fee notices will be issued in the last quarter of the year.

 - How should I submit the fee factors?

 The fee factors should be submitted to the national supervisory authorities using the templates in the annexes to the ECB Decision on fee factors.
 These templates should be completed in accordance with the instructions provided, which also includes information on audit certification and when it is required.

 - Must a supervised group exclude the assets of subsidiaries established in non-participating countries and countries outside the EU?

 No, although the Regulation on supervisory fees does provide the option to exclude assets of subsidiaries located in non-participating countries and countries outside the EU.
 This option is there for the benefit of the supervised groups affected, as it lowers the annual supervisory fees that they would otherwise have to pay.
 However, if the burden of calculation is greater than the expected reduction in annual supervisory fees, it is more efficient for the supervised group to include such assets.

 - Are the annual supervisory fees levied on all branches established in participating countries?